danielsaidi/website_danielsaidi/collections/_posts/2018/2018-09-19-swiftydropbox-crashes-in-swift-4_2.md

 (lldb)
 ```

-So, the problem is not caused by `SwiftyDropbox` itself, but rather that is uses
+If we look at this error, we can see that it's not caused by `SwiftyDropbox`, but
-an old version of Alamofire. `4.5.0` to be exact.
-You can solve this by adding a
+rather that is uses an old version of Alamofire. `4.5.0` to be exact.

-later version of Alamofire to your `Cartfile` or `Podfile`.
+You can solve this by adding a later version of Alamofire to your `Cartfile` or

-So, instead of having this in my `Cartfile`:
+`Podfile`.
+So instead of having this in my `Cartfile`:

 ```swift
 github "dropbox/SwiftyDropbox" ~> 4.6.0
 ```

-I have this:
+I now have this:

 ```swift
 github "dropbox/SwiftyDropbox" ~> 4.6.0
 github "Alamofire/Alamofire" ~> 4.7.0
 ```

-This is just a temporary fix until `SwiftyDropbox` updates the Alamofire version,
+This is just a temporary fix until `SwiftyDropbox` updates its Alamofire dependency,
 which hopefully will not take too long.
-I have sent a PR to the team and hope it
-will be approved and merged shortly.